 Note: Please use the Design Science Equation Editor (formerly the default Word editor) or Math Type rather than the new default math editor featured in the Insert ribbon.
 To use either Equation Editor or Math Type, in the Insert ribbon, click “Object” and choose object type “Microsoft Equation 3.0” or “Math Type Equation”.
 The Equation Editor toolbar or Math Type window will appear and will work as in previous versions of Word.

 Only material already published or in press may be cited in the reference list.
 References to unpublished observations, personal communications and papers submitted for publication are given in parentheses at the appropriate location in the text, not in the list of references.

 Only papers that have been officially accepted for publication may be cited as (”in press”) in the reference list.
 The authors are responsible for the accuracy of the references.

 Please insert reference numbers into the text in parentheses [1, 2] and list references at the end of the chapter numerically.
-Use any number of references you wish, but obviously it will be helpful to readers if you list primarily important and new sources, and you do not need to document every minor point.
+Use any number of references you wish, but obviously it will be helpful to readers if you list primarily important and new sources.

 Please note, the required style for references is that used in Journal of Internal Medicine